 Motivated by the preceding, in this contribution, the model predictive control for regular linear systems is developed.
-In particular, the essential feature of the discrete-time infinite-dimensional representation necessary in the MPC design preserving the continuous-time system properties is established by applying the Caley-Tustin (CT) [10] time discretization, implying that no spatial discretization or model reduction is required.
-At the core of the CT transformation, one can find the application of a Crank-Nicolson type time discretization scheme which is a well-know implicit midpoint integration rule that is symmetric, symplectic (Hamiltonian preserving) [9], and guarantees structure preserving numerical integration so that stability and controllability are not altered by the discrete-time infinite-dimensional model representation.
+In particular, the essential feature of the discrete-time infinite-dimensional representation necessary in the MPC design preserving the continuous-time system properties is established by applying the Caley-Tustin (CT) [9] time discretization, implying that no spatial discretization or model reduction is required.
+At the core of the CT transformation, one can find the application of a Crank-Nicolson type time discretization scheme which is a well-know implicit midpoint integration rule that is symmetric, symplectic (Hamiltonian preserving) [8], and guarantees structure preserving numerical integration so that stability and controllability are not altered by the discrete-time infinitedimensional model representation [4].
 Furthermore, boundary and/or point actuation transformed to the discrete-setting yields bounded operators.
+Due to the input/output convergence and the stability preserving properties of the CT transformation [9], the developed discrete-time control laws can be applied to achieve stabilization also for the original continuous-time systems.
+However, optimality of the controls in continuous time cannot be guaranteed.